DataBiosphere/calhoun/README.md

 This endpoint is authorized via Terra's SAM authorization service.
 Calls therefore require an auth header supplying an Oauth2 bearer token (obtained via Google SSO or gcloud auth login).
 The token must represent a registered, enabled Terra/FireCloud  user.

 ### Framework.
 This project uses the [Sanic](https://sanic.readthedocs.io) Python web framework.
-Calhoun was written in Node.js and made use Node's async/await syntax.
+Calhoun's original Node.js code made use Node's async/await syntax.
 A couple of factors argue in favor of asynchronous request handling being an important feature:
 1. The conversion itself may take some time
 2. The intended authorization method involves a call to another webservice, which may take variable time
 3. The intended consumer is a web-app with hundreds-to-thousands of monthly engaged users, and notebook previewing is a relatively common user task.